TengMCing/PhD/Thesis/03-chap3.pdf.md

-### Datasaurus
+### DatasauRus

 The computer vision model possesses the capability to detect not only typical issues like non-linearity, heteroskedasticity, and non-normality but also artifact visual patterns resembling real-world objects, as long as they do not appear in null plots.
 These visual patterns can be challenging to categorize in terms of model violations.
 Therefore, we will employ the RESET test, the Breusch-Pagan test, and the Shapiro-Wilk test [@shapiro1965analysis] for comparison.

-The "dino" dataset within the `datasaurus` R package exemplifies this scenario.
-With only two columns, x and y, fitting a regression model to this data yields a residual plot resembling a "dinosaur," as displayed in [@fig-dino-check]A. Unsurprisingly, this distinct residual plot stands out in a lineup, as shown in @fig-dino-lineup.
+The "dino" dataset within the `datasauRus` R package exemplifies this scenario.
+With only two columns, x and y, fitting a regression model to this data yields a residual plot resembling a "dinosaur", as displayed in [@fig-dino-check]A. Unsurprisingly, this distinct residual plot stands out in a lineup, as shown in @fig-dino-lineup.
 A visual test conducted by humans would undoubtedly reject $H_0$.

 According to the residual plot assessment by the computer vision model, $\hat{D}$ exceeds $Q_{null}(0.95)$, warranting a rejection of $H_0$.
 Additionally, most of the bootstrapped fitted models will be rejected, indicating an misspecified model.
 However, both the RESET test and the Breusch-Pagan test yield $p$-values greater than 0.3, leading to a non-rejection of $H_0$.
 Only the Shapiro-Wilk test rejects the normality assumption with a small $p$-value.